dijkstracula/solvent/paper/report.md

 ## Limitations and Subsequent Work

-[^1]: In particular, those derived from the Hindley-Milner subset of System F, which we can intuit as being more or less equivalent in expressiveness to Java's Generics[@JavaGenerics].
+[^1]: In particular, those derived from the Hindley-Milner subset of System F, which we can intuit as being more or less equivalent in expressiveness to ML, Haskell, or Java's generics[@JavaGenerics].
+A critical feature of H-M type systems is that both type-checking and type reconstruction (inference) is decidable and efficient.
+[^2]: That is to say: trivally typing everybody to `⊤` won't do!